We’re currently celebrating Disney World’s 50th Anniversary!!

 Did you know that the Walt Disney World Marching Band was also formed in 1971?
 What a year!

 And that’s a peek at what Disney World looked like on its opening day (and a bit further into 1971).
-We can’t wait to see what it will look like on the 50th anniversary and what the future will be like at the Most Magical Place on Earth.
-Stay tuned for all the latest updates on the anniversary celebrations and more!
+Stay tuned as we continue to cover the 50th anniversary in Disney World!